 While teaching, I also wrote, directed, and coached students in several, winter, spring, and multi-cultural productions as well as developed a myriad of interdisciplinary art integration workshops for faculty.
 Some of my most rewarding experiences were developing special instructional programs for low achieving students in order to increase academic achievement and assist them in bypassing departmentalized blocks to learning.
 For my efforts I won several awards for increasing test scores of SDC and RSP students and also had the honor of coaching one of my students to a first place prize in the LAUSD Theatre Competition.

 In addition to educational advocacy, I have been told by many to be a renaissance man.
 As an actor I have starred, guest-starred, supported, co-starred or recurred in some of the industry's most popular TV shows, independent films and stage plays.
 Currently I am a series regular on the television series,"The Wright Turn," playing the role of Cecile and have a starring role in the upcoming 2022 theatrical releases "20 Minutes," and "The Laundress."
-As a gifted screenwriter, I have written some of the most highly awarded screenplays about African American families in the entertainment, festival, and competition circuit.
-I have also directed numerous critically acclaimed and award winning solo shows and written several award nominated novels and books.
+As a screenwriter, I have written some of the most highly awarded and accoladed screenplays about African American families in the entertainment, festival, competition circuit and the world.
+I have also directed numerous critically acclaimed and award winning solo shows and plays and have written several award nominated novels and books.

 Sharing a passion for all aspects of the creative arts and education (it says in my high school yearbook that I wanted to be a writer, actor and teacher) as well as a life-long commitment to learning, I have purposefully crafted a unique career path that integrates art with pedagogy.
 Those with limited vision may think, "I spread myself too thin."
 I think I am like a super nova, always expanding and intentionally, graciously, increasing the depth of who I am and the brightness of my talents.